Here are some projects that I am working on:

 A Log Power Meter, designed by Wes Hayward, W7ZOI and Bob Larkin, W7PUA (June 2001 QST; article available as a Members Only download).
 See my step-by-step photos and description here.
 This device allows direct measurement of signals of over 20 mW (+13 dBm) to less than 0.1 nW (-70 dBm).
 It consists of an inexpensive Analog Devices AD8307 logarithmic amplifier IC, a common 78L05 voltage regulator, an LM358 op amp, a few common resistors and capacitors, two RF connectors, a SPST switch, a Radio Shack panel meter, and a die-cast or standard Radio Shack aluminum box as the enclosure.
 A DVM may be connected through a feed-through capacitor when greater resolution is required.
 Using this device, stage gains can be directly measured in homebrew transmitters and receivers in the development phase.
 Also, by attaching a signal generator and a return loss bridge (a simple homebrew passive device), RF filters can be measured for insertion loss and even filter adjustment can be done.
 An auxiliary 40-dB power tap attenuator described in the article extends the measurement level to +50 dBm, which is 100 Watts.
 Wes suggested that this would be a very valuable instrument for me to use in homebrewing and experimentation prior to building his spectrum analyzer.
 Wes has updated information on his web site.

 I have recently updated the LPM with a different meter, that, like the RadioShack meter, has a 0-15V DC scale, but is actually a 0-1 mA full scale meter.
-I have replaced the scale with a -80 to +10 dBm scale that I created with Jim Tonne's Meter Basic freeware.
+I replaced the scale with a -80 to +10 dBm scale that I created with Jim Tonne's Meter Basic freeware.
 I also upgraded the circuit of the LPM to include the calibration functionality of the PHSNA version of the LPM (addition of 2 trim pots.)
-The meter I use has also been used by several members of the PHSNA Yahoo group.
+The meter I used is has also been used by several members of the PHSNA Yahoo group.
 It is from All Electronics, part number PM-376, and at $3.50 is a bargain for a 2.4" square panel meter.
 New photos to come.

 A Step Attenuator is one of the most useful test units you can have in the shack.
 Combined with a signal generator and a Log Power Meter or oscilloscope, you can make very accurate readings of things like stage gain in a receiver or transmitter.
 I built mine just a bit different than some others that I've seen.
 Check it out.